-- the net amount of income or loss, other than business income, that you received from - real estate located in Illinois. - tangible personal property, to the extent it was used in Illinois.
+- the net amount of income or loss, other than business income, you received from - real estate located in Illinois. - tangible personal property, to the extent it was used in Illinois.

 Note You can determine the extent of Illinois use of tangible personal property by dividing the number of days the property was in Illinois during the rental or royalty period in the taxable year by the number of days the property was everywhere during all rental or royalty periods in the taxable year.
 Multiply the resulting fraction by the net amount of rents and royalties received.

-■ patents and copyrights (the amount that was used in Illinois).
+If patents and copyrights (the amount that was used in Illinois).

 Note A patent is used in Illinois when it is employed in the production, fabrication, manufacturing, or other processing of a product, or when a patented product is produced in Illinois.
+A copyright is used in Illinois when the printing or publication

-A copyright is used in Illinois when the printing or publication originated in Illinois.
+A copyright is used in lilinois when the printing or publication originated in Illinois.

 - income or loss you received from an Illinois business.
-If your business was conducted - entirely within Illinois, include the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet. - income or loss that you received from partnerships, S corporations, trusts, and estates as directed by Illinois Schedules K-1-P and K-1-T.
+If your business was conducted - entirely in Illinois, include the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet. - income or loss you received from partnerships, S corporations, trusts, and estates as directed by Illinois Schedules K-1-P and K-1-T.